 4. Use the Present Tense

 When I tell my story, I use a present tense.
 I say, “I’m six years old, and my dad walks into the living room.
 He says, ‘Your mother and I are getting a divorce.
 We don’t love each other anymore.’”

 I’m dropping the audience into the actual experience of me at six.
-In the process, I allow them to share with my experience.
-In fact, some of them may feel it is their story.
+In the process, I allow them to share my experience.
+In fact, some of them may feel it’s their story.
 They don’t end up saying, “Oh, look at Ted’s story.”
 They’re now the character.

 I know what you’re thinking, “How can this story eventually get clients?”
-As I mentioned in the bildungsroman definition, you need to have a coming-of-age event that has breakthroughs.
+As I mentioned in the definition of bildungsroman, you need to have a coming-of-age event that has breakthroughs.

 My call was when I was six years old, but my Pit was a long journey or process.
 It got me through periods of success as a sales agent in one of the biggest insurance companies in New York.
 I pushed myself to the top until I became one of its top agents and was offered a partner position.

 Even with these successes, I found myself wanting.
 I still wasn’t good enough.